 IMPROVING HOW OUR GOVERNMENT WORKS

-Our government has the potential to change all of our lives for the better, but it has to function well to do so.
+Our government has the potential to improve all of our lives for the better, but it has to function well to do so.
 An accessible and effective government is key to seeing the changes we want in Michigan, and I’ve been working hard to make it happen.

 ACCOUNTABILITY AND TRANSPARENCY

 Making decisions behind closed doors is no way to lead.
 As a public official, I feel strongly about the need to keep residents informed about what their government is up to, especially when it comes to spending your money.
-I’ve worked hard to increase transparency by providing legislative updates, holding listening tours and coffee hours, and creating other opportunities to engage with and inform our residents.
+I’ve worked hard to increase transparency by providing legislative updates, holding listening tours and coffee hours, and creating other opportunities to engage with and inform my constituents.
 If you have an issue to discuss, please connect with me at an upcoming event, on social media, or even submit a contact form.
 I work for our residents and communities, and I’m committed to making decisions that work for us, too.

 sharon-mccutcheon-8lnbXtxFGZw-unsplash.jpg